 In Muslim countries be sensitive to where you point your camera.
-Always ask if you want to DSC_0130photograph someone.
+Always ask if you want to photograph someone.
 In Arabic “mumkin akhud sura minak?”
 Don’t ever try to take pictures of women even if you are a women yourself.
 It is very offensive.
 Don’t take pictures where soldiers or guards are either unless you ask first.

 Armenia: The fall (end of September, October, and early November) is the best time to visit so it isn’t as hot.
 Together with Azerbaijan and Georgia it forms a region known as Transcaucasia.